manish-sharma220/Retail-Sales-Management-System/docs/architecture.md

 ### How queries work

-When filters come in, the service builds a MongoDB query object piece by piece.
-Text search uses regex with the 'i' flag for case-insensitive matching.
-Multi-select filters use MongoDB's `$in` operator.
-Range filters (age, dates) use `$gte` and `$lte`.
-Everything combines with AND logic automatically.
+Service builds MongoDB queries incrementally as filters come in.
+Text search uses regex with case-insensitive flag.
+Multi-select uses `$in` operator.
+Ranges use `$gte`/`$lte`.
+Everything ANDs together by default.

-I put indexes on the fields that get searched and filtered most.
-Without them, queries would slow down as data grows.
+Added indexes on frequently queried fields - otherwise performance tanks with more data.

 ### Sorting approach